Dominic Sellers-Blais, CEO and Founder

 David Mills, Advisor

-David B. Mills has practiced law in Oregon for 40 years, appearing in state and federal courts and arguing cases before the state appellate courts and the Ninth Circuit Court of Appeals.
+David B. Mills practiced law in Oregon for 40 years before retiring, appearing in state and federal courts and arguing cases before the state appellate courts and the Ninth Circuit Court of Appeals.
 He was on the list of Best Lawyers in America and was a lawyer representative to the Ninth Circuit.
 His clients included Portland General Electric, local utilities and numerous major banks.
 He was the speaker at numerous Continuing Legal Education programs and frequently served as an expert witness.
 He was a partner in the firm of Hammons & Mills for nearly 30 years.
 During that time, he formed a software company and was engaged in the development of a database application which was sold nationwide.”

 Barbara Sellers-Young, Advisor

 Barbara Sellers-Young is an interdisciplinary scholar with an international research profile on the moving body and globalization, which has taken her to Sudan, Egypt, Nepal, Japan, China, England and Australia.
 Dr. Sellers-Young’s research has been supported by fellowships from the American Council of Learned Societies and the Centre for Cultural Research into Risk at the Charles Sturt University in Australia as well as a Davis Humanities Fellowship.
 Other research awards include a Pacific Rim Planning Grant and a Video Development Grant from the Teaching Resources Center and the Japan Foundation Center for Global Partnership.
 She is the recipient of the 2011 Dixie Durr Award for Outstanding Service to Dance Research and the 2008 Distinguished Alumni Award from the School of Music and Dance at the University of Oregon.